jbcodeforce/jbcodeforce.github.io/docs/architecture/DR.md

 Application requirements determine replication strategy:

-* Aggressive RPO & RTO objectives: Favor asynchronous replication via Storage System tooling where replication may be done while servers are on line and active.
+* **Aggressive RPO & RTO objectives:** Favor asynchronous replication via Storage System tooling where replication may be done while servers are online and active.
-* Lenient RPO & RTO objectives: Favor synchronous replication via Operating System tooling (file copy) where replication must be done off line, while the different runtime solutions are quiesced (a maintenance window)
+* **Lenient RPO & RTO objectives:** Favor synchronous replication via Operating System tooling (file copy) where replication must be done off line, while the different runtime solutions are quiesced (a maintenance window)
-* DB-managed replication: This approach leverages transaction logs to be stored in a DB.
+* **DB-managed replication:** This approach leverages transaction logs to be stored in a DB.
 Remark that this approach is applicable only if the single database stores all application resources that need to be replicated

-Key requirement: All runtime data must be replicated in a consistent fashion which includes application state in the Database & Messaging Providers and
-BPM State in the Databases & WAS transaction Logs.
-Some DR strategies call for a replicated database to exist in the DR data center.
-Some caution should be exercised with such a solution.
-A best practice DR deployment would take into account WAS XA Transaction logs in the same consistency group as the database.
-"
 ???+ Read more"
     * [Data replication](../data/data-replication.md)

 ## Product specifics

 * In Liberty Profile servers the transaction logs are located in the DB2 database, so will